mjr-portfolio/main_portfolio_project/README.md

 ## 📌 Project Overview

 This end-to-end project simulates a real-world analytics workflow for a synthetic medical supplier.
-It focuses on analyzing customer behavior, campaign performance, and product sales using SQL (data cleaning & exploration), Excel (prototype KPIs), and Power BI (final dashboard).
+It focuses on analysing customer behavior, campaign performance, and product sales using SQL (data cleaning & exploration), Excel (prototype KPIs), and Power BI (final dashboard).

 **Dataset:**
 The project uses a synthetic relational database with five core tables: `Customers`, `Campaigns`, `Products`, `Purchases`, and `Interactions`.